Alpha Aquarii: Nomenclature

 α Aquarii (Latinised to Alpha Aquarii) is the star's Bayer designation.
 WDS J22058-0019 A is its designation in the Washington Double Star Catalog.

-It bore the traditional name Sadalmelik, which derived from an Arabic expression سعد الملك (sa‘d al-malik), meaning "Luck of the king" or “arm/support of God”.
+It bore the traditional name Sadalmelik, which derived from an Arabic expression سعد الملك (sa‘d al-malik), meaning "the lucky [star] of the king".
 The name Rucbah had also been applied to this star; though it shared that name with Delta Cassiopeiae.
 It is only one of two stars with ancient proper names to lie within a degree of the celestial equator.
 The origin of the Arabic name is lost to history.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalogue and standardize proper names for stars.
 The WGSN approved the name Sadalmelik for Alpha Aquarii (WDS J22058-0019 A) on 21 August 2016, and it is now so included in the List of IAU-approved Star Names (Delta Cassiopeiae was given the name Ruchbah).

 In Chinese, 危宿 (Wēi Xiù), meaning Rooftop (asterism), refers to an asterism consisting of Alpha Aquarii, Theta Pegasi and Epsilon Pegasi.
 Consequently, the Chinese name for Alpha Aquarii itself is 危宿一 (Wēi Xiù yī, the First Star of Rooftop).